blackwd-bwh/dev-container/README.md

 # Dev Container Environment

 This project provides a ready-to-use development container for building and working with Python, Node.js, AWS, and Docker tooling.
 It includes a complete environment with Zsh, Powerlevel10k, tmux, and mounted personal dotfiles for a consistent development experience across machines.
+Customizations are provided via an external dotfiles repository, ensuring consistent shell, Git, and terminal settings across environments.

+The container automatically installs required VS Code extensions, sets up Zsh with a custom Powerlevel10k configuration, and configures tmux with personalized keybindings and appearance settings to optimize terminal workflows.

 ## Features